finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # **list_instrument_properties**
 > ResourceListOfProperty list_instrument_properties(identifier_type, identifier, effective_at=effective_at, as_at=as_at, page=page, limit=limit, scope=scope)

-[EARLY ACCESS] ListInstrumentProperties: Get instrument properties (with Pagination)
+ListInstrumentProperties: Get instrument properties (with Pagination)

 List all the properties of a particular instrument, as identified by a particular unique identifier.